kube-logging/kube-logging.github.io/docs/quickstarts/kafka-nginx.md

 ## Deploy Kafka

-In this demo we are using our [Kafka operator](/docs/supertubes/kafka-operator/).
-For details on installing it, see the [Kafka operator installation guide](/docs/supertubes/kafka-operator/install-kafka-operator/).
+In this demo we are using our [Koperator](/docs/supertubes/kafka-operator/).
+For details on installing it, see the [Koperator installation guide](/docs/supertubes/kafka-operator/install-kafka-operator/).

 ## Deploy the Logging operator and a demo Application